xiaoyaoo11/emoji.nvim/README.md

 ## ❓ Why

-This plugin allows you to easily search and insert emojis and kaomojis in your current buffer.
+This plugin allows you to easily search and insert emojis in your current buffer.

-Though there are a couple of plugins (see [Similar plugins and inspiration](#similar-plugins-and-inspiration)), I decided to make a [15th plugin](https://xkcd.com/927/). 😉

 Jokes aside, I could not find a plugin that fulfills my wish for both telescope and cmp integration, so why not write a plugin myself?